 Greek Archbishop Christodoulos dies

-ATHENS (Reuters) - The head of Greece's powerful Orthodox Church, Archbishop Christodoulos, died of cancer on Monday at the age of 69.
+ATHENS (Reuters) - Greek Orthodox Archbishop Christodoulos, head of the powerful church in the country, died on Monday at the age of 69.

-"He was an enlightened church leader whose work brought the church closer to society, closer to modern problems and to young people," Prime Minister Costas Karamanlis said in a statement.
+"He brought the church closer to society, closer to modern problems and to young people," Prime Minister Costas Karamanlis said in a statement.

-Christodoulos courted controversy from his first reformist days at the helm of the church through to a conservative U-turn that drove away many supporters.
+Christodoulos courted controversy from his first reformist days at the helm of the Church through to the conservative U-turn he made that drove many supporters away.

-Born Christos Paraskevaidis in north-eastern Greece in 1939, he became the youngest head of the church when he was elected to the top post in 1998, following the death of his predecessor.
+Born Christos Paraskevaidis in north-eastern Greece in 1939, he became the youngest head of the powerful church when he was elected to the top post in 1998, following the death of his predecessor Seraphim.

 - Tweet this